irods/irods_client_rest_cpp/README.md

 ### /stream
 Stream data into and out of an iRODS data object

-**Method** : GET and PUT
+**Method**: GET and PUT

 **Parameters**
-- path : The url encoded logical path to a data object
+- path: The url encoded logical path to a data object
-- offset : The offset in bytes into the data object (Defaults to 0)
+- offset: The offset in bytes into the data object (Defaults to 0)
-- count : The maximum number of bytes to read or write.
+- count: The maximum number of bytes to read or write.
   - Required for GET requests.
   - On a GET, this parameter is limited to signed 32-bit integer.
   - On a PUT, this parameter is limited to signed 64-bit integer.
-- truncate : Truncates the data object on open
+- truncate: Truncates the data object on open
   - Defaults to "true".
   - Applies to PUT requests only.

 **Returns**

-PUT : Nothing, or iRODS Exception
+PUT: Nothing, or iRODS Exception

-GET : The data requested in the body of the response
+GET: The data requested in the body of the response

 **Example CURL Command:**
 ```